vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```

 ### Extending `VsfPaymentProvider` and reacting to it's events
-You can pass asynchronous functions as `VsfPaymentProvider` props to hook into different events within it's lifecycle, override initial function parameters or react to specific events like method selection.
+We can pass asynchronous functions as `VsfPaymentProvider` props to hook into different events within it's lifecycle, override initial function parameters or react to specific events like method selection.
 We will call these methods "hooks".

-Below you can find a list of available hooks.
+Below we can find a list of available hooks.
 Because every payment provider is different not all of them are present in every integration.
 Always refer to the documentation of a specific provider to learn which hooks are available for it.

 - **beforeLoad** `(config => config)` - called before loading payment methods
 - **afterLoad** `(shippingMethodsResponse => shippingMethodsResponse.shippingMethods)` - called after loading payment methods